This Pasta e Piselli recipe is perfect for those last minute weeknight dinners, when you want something tasty and comforting, without a lot of hassle.

 Easy Pasta and Peas Recipe

-We love the simplicity of this pasta and peas dish, but some great bread is always welcome on pasta nights.
+I love the simplicity of this pasta and peas dish, but some great bread is always welcome on pasta nights.
 We often make our No Knead Bread.

 A fresh salad on the side is also nice.
-Caesar Salad, Greek Salad, Wedge Salad and Tomato Cucumber Pesto Salad go great here.
+My Caesar Salad, Greek Salad, Wedge Salad and Tomato Cucumber Pesto Salad go great here.

 As with any pasta, a glass of your favorite wine can’t hurt. 😉